JustinTimperio/rpq/README.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

-### License
-By contributing, you agree that your contributions will be licensed under its MIT License.

 ## License
 All code here was originally written by me, Justin Timperio, under an MIT license with the exception of some code directly forked under a BSD license from the Go maintainers.